ALCOR-Lab-DIAG/jetson_orin_nano_balena_template/README.md

 ```

 ### HOW TO DEVELOP
-Connect to `[IP_ADDRESS]:8000` with a browser to start programming and enter the password inserted in the `docker-compose.yaml` file
+- Connect to `[IP_ADDRESS]:8000` with a browser to start programming and enter the password inserted in the `docker-compose.yaml` file
+- Put all your data in `\app`, otherwise they will be deleted on reboot